hadacnot/theqrl.org/_docs/mining/linux.md

 Any modern PC with Ubuntu (16.04) or Linux/Unix based systems should work running a full QRL node.
 There are a few requirements that you should take into consideration.

+FIXME Add Firewall setup and port requirements for node

 ## Minimum Requirements